-We are exposed to toxins in our environment almost everywhere we turn but we do have the power to ensure our home environments a safe haven from the chemical onslaught through our choices in cleaning products, cookware, house paint, carpet, deodorant, makeup, food, and water.
+We’re exposed to toxins in our environment almost everywhere we turn, but we do have the power to ensure our home environment is a safe haven from the chemical onslaught through our choices of cleaning products, cookware, house paint, carpet, deodorant, makeup, food, and water.

 Here are some practical ways to limit clean up your environment:

 • Doing renovations?
 Use toxin-free alternatives.
 See www.safersolutions.org.au for more advice on healthy renovations.

 • Keep your air clean with ventilation, burn essential oils and indoor house plants.
 N.B.
 Indoor plants are not only known to filter the air but also to absorb radiation.

 • Don’t microwave in plastic or with glad wrap.
 Better still don’t microwave at all.

 • Avoid pesticides in your home, garden or on your pets, there are safe natural ways.

 • Use chemical-free cosmetics, did you know that many ladies have put 200 chemicals on their face before they leave home in the morning!